tomeryeh/demo/cabble/docs/tutorial.md

  This `userSubRoomName` attribute is not important for the positions listening purpose.
 It is closely related to the user state change listening who come next in the [Users management section](#user_subscription).

+<a name="sub_to_pos" ></a>
-### <a name="sub_to_pos" ></a> Subscribe To Positions changing
+###  Subscribe To Positions changing

-Cabble must propose to the user some "candidates" for a ride in the curent map bounding box.
+Cabble propose to the user some "candidates" for a ride in the curent map bounding box.

-By candidates, we mean taxis if the current user is a customer and vice versa.
+A candidate is a taxi if the current user is a customer and vice versa.

 The subscribe filter for bounding box with the current use type is computed as follow in subscribeToPositions: